ICCS-ISAC/iccs-isac.github.io/content/en/docs/open_source/module_4/section_2.md

 - As one blogger put it, the larger issue illustrated by this dependency failure is that "so many packages and projects took on a dependency for a simple left padding string function, rather than their developers taking 2 minutes to write such a basic function themselves."[^66]

 The bottom line: the more dependencies a piece of software has that are outside your control, the greater the security risk and the greater the odds that something will break.
 The first step toward managing dependencies and mitigating downstream impacts on security and maintenance of your open source software is simply to be aware of them.
 To support this, many software developers are now including a Software Bill of Materials (SBOM) that lists all open source and third-party components present in a codebase.[^67]

+[^56]: Canadian Centre for Cyber Security, “Security Considerations When Using Open Source Software (ITSAP.10.059)”, Canadian Centre for Cyber Security, July 9, 2020, https://www.cyber.gc.ca/en/guidance/security-considerations-when-using-open-source-software-itsap10059.

+[^57]: Ibid.

+[^58]: Ibid.

+[^59]: Ibid.

+[^60]: Eric Brewer et al., “Know, Prevent, Fix: A Framework for Shifting the Discussion around Vulnerabilities in Open Source”, Google Open Source Blog (blog), February 3, 2021, https://opensource.googleblog.com/2021/02/know-prevent-fix-framework-for-shifting-discussion-around-vulnerabilities-in-open-source.html.

+[^61]: Jim Boehm et al., “The Risk-Based Approach to Cybersecurity”, McKinsey & Company, October 8, 2019, https://www.mckinsey.com/capabilities/risk-and-resilience/our-insights/the-risk-based-approach-to-cybersecurity.

+[^62]: Zeljka Zorz, “The Percentage of Open Source Code in Proprietary Apps Is Rising”, Help Net Security (blog), May 22, 2018, https://www.helpnetsecurity.com/2018/05/22/open-source-code-security-risk/.

+[^63]: Oskar Barcz, “What Is Dependency Hell and How to Avoid It?”, November 26, 2021, https://www.boldare.com/blog/software-dependency-hell-what-is-it-and-how-to-avoid-it.

+[^64]: The purpose of the left-pad package is very simple: it “pads” the left-hand side of a string (of integers or characters) by adding zeroes or spaces to reach a desired string length, https://www.npmjs.com/package/left-pad.

+[^65]: Keith Collins, “How One Programmer Broke the Internet by Deleting a Tiny Piece of Code,” Quartz, March 27, 2016, https://qz.com/646467/how-one-programmer-broke-the-internet-by-deleting-a-tiny-piece-of-code/.

+[^66]: David Haney, “NPM & Left-Pad: Have We Forgotten How To Program?,” David Haney, accessed August 29, 2022, https://www.davidhaney.io/npm-left-pad-have-we-forgotten-how-to-program/.

+[^67]: United States Cybersecurity & Infrastructure Security Agency, “Software Bill of Materials,” accessed November 13, 2022, https://www.cisa.gov/sbom.